Royal Blood (album)

 Royal Blood is the debut studio album by British rock duo Royal Blood.
-The album, produced by the band and Tom Dalgety, was released by Warner Bros.
-Records on 22 August 2014 in Friday-release countries and on 25 August 2014 in the United Kingdom.
+It was released on 22 August 2014 in Europe and 25 August in the United Kingdom through Warner Bros.
+Records.
+It was produced by the band and Tom Dalgety.

 The album was well received by music critics.
 It was nominated for the 2014 Mercury Prize for best album.
 It has been a commercial success, debuting at number one on the UK Albums Chart and being verified by the Official Charts Company as the fastest-selling British rock debut album in the UK in three years.
 It also charted worldwide, reaching top 10 positions in Ireland, Switzerland, Australia and New Zealand.
+A 10th-anniversary edition of the album with bonus tracks was released on 16 August 2024.

 Background

-Royal Blood was formed in 2013 by bassist and lead vocalist Mike Kerr and drummer Ben Thatcher.
+Royal Blood was formed in 2011 by bassist and lead vocalist Mike Kerr and drummer Ben Thatcher.
 The pair had known each other since their teenage years and had been playing in various bands together and independently, with Kerr previously serving as a member of British rock band Hunting the Minotaur.
 With ideas for new songs and "a bass sound", Kerr formed the band with Thatcher after a nine-month tenure in Australia, meeting him at the airport and arranging rehearsals the next day and playing a concert to their friends in a local bar in Brighton.

 After spending time in the recording studio, the band started to gain mainstream attention in the summer of 2013, when their songs, such as "Out of the Black" and "Come On Over", were first sent to the radio for airplay and after a promotional stunt where Matt Helders, the drummer of the Arctic Monkeys, wore a Royal Blood T-shirt during the band's performance at Glastonbury.
 Both bands share the same management company.
 The band was also additionally nominated by the BBC, along with fourteen other acts, for their Sound of 2014, however they lost out to British singer Sam Smith.

 "Blood Hands" was featured prominently in The Divergent Series: Insurgent.